TEvans-Developer/Python-Nmap-Scanner/README.md

 <H1>Python-Nmap-Scanner</H1>

 <h2>Objective:</h2>
-<br>This project was conducted to demostrate how to automate network mapping by intergrating <i>python-nmap</i> library, which is a Python wrapper for the popular Nmap tool commonly found in network engineering and cybersecurity environments.
-We will create the script in a Kali Linux virtual machine and scan a the vulnerable Metasploitable2 machine which will be in our network.
+<br>This project was created to demonstrate how to automate network mapping by intergrating the <i>python-nmap</i> library, which is a Python wrapper for the popular Nmap tool commonly found in network engineering and cybersecurity environments.
+We will create the script in a Kali Linux virtual machine and scan the vulnerable Metasploitable2 machine which will be in our network.

 <h4>Requirements:</h4>